Feature

 The energy scramble between DAC developers and other industries like data centers won’t be limited to Wyoming, Loria predicted.

-She pointed to Texas and Louisiana as examples of places where there’s “a lot of activity in Class VI wells” as additional locations where the energy challenge will crop up.
+She pointed to Texas and Louisiana as examples of places where there’s “a lot of activity in Class VI wells” as additional locations where competition for energy will crop up.
 Both of those states have also seen an increase in data center activity; over the summer Louisiana introduced a tax break for data centers, and tech giants including Google, Amazon, and Meta have all expanded their Texas data center presence in the last several years.

-That type of prioritization probably requires regulation.Should an AI data center be able to dominate energy generation for the region if they’re paying for it?”
+That type of prioritization probably requires regulation.
+"Should an AI data center be able to dominate energy generation for the region if they’re paying for it?”
 Hendrickson asked.
 “Should there be some priorities over where energy generation goes?”

 That’s a question not just for DAC, she added, but for all energy transition industries: “Who and where do we prioritize deployment?”